coppercash/Writing/_posts/2016-01-04-Door-Watching-Air-Puridier.md

-# Door Watching Air Purifier
+# Open Door Detecting Air Purifier

-I bought myself an air purifier because of the severe air pollution about a month ago.
+I bought an air purifier because of the severe air pollution about a month ago.

-Although working well around me for quite a while, it surprised me on last Friday evening.
+Although working well for quite a while, it surprised me last Friday evening.

-After turned on for minutes, my purifier can always keep the index of fine particulate matter in my apartment under 20.
+After turned on for a few minutes, my purifier can always keep the index of fine particulate matter in my apartment under 20.

-But in that evening, the index kept going up and down around 50.
+However, the index kept fluctuating around 50 that evening.

-I increased the wind volume to make things better, but it didn't turn out very well.
+I turned up the blower to make things better, but it didn't turn out very well.

-I got really annoyed, because I thought the purifier got worn or something because of its poor quality.
+I got really annoyed, because I thought the purifier was worn out or something because of its poor quality.

 Then I started to wonder if there was an unclosed window which could be an entrance for the polluted air.

-After I checked, it turned to be my door that I forgot to close.
+After I checked, it turned out to be my door that I forgot to close.

-Fortunately, my purifier warned me about that.
-It would have been too dangerous if I had left my door open during the night.
+Fortunately, my purifier alerted me to it.
+It would have been very dangerous if I had left my door open all the night.

 ---